multiversx/mx-sdk-dapp/README.md

 #### 3.1 React hooks

 If you are using React, all hooks can be found under the `/out/react` folder.
-All store information can be accessed via different hooks but below you will find the main hook related to most common use cases
+All store information can be accessed via different hooks, but below you will find the main hooks related to the most common use cases

 ```bash
 out/react/